AyushGupta51379/GradLinearRegression/README.md

 # GradLinearRegression
-Gradient Descent for Linear Regression
+Gradient Descent for Linear Regression (by Ayush Gupta)

 # Dataset
 I'm using a small dataset of student test scores and the amount of hours they studied.
 Intuitively, there must be a relationship right?